catpea/catpea/README.md

 2. If you are going to deal with trees, borrow as much as you can from the Document Object Model (web/HTML) don't try to reinvent the wheel.
 The Document Object Model is perfect for working with trees.
 3. Don't use walk functions, simply use ```this.children.map(node=>node.value()``` in your ```value()``` method, a simple .map will give you full recursion inside out.

-## Notable Programs
+## Command Execution
-- [tush]: Tush Shell
+1. [munchhausen]: Automatically wrap operating system commands with duplex streams.
+(1st Reference Implementation)
-- [bashscript]: A small shell and a very lightweight JavaScript library meant to convert Operating System commands to functions.
+2. [bashscript]: A small shell and a very lightweight JavaScript library meant to convert Operating System commands to functions.
+(2nd Reference Implementation)

-- [munchhausen]: Automatically wrap operating system commands with duplex streams.
+## Shell Development
+1. [tush]: Tush Shell (1st Reference Implementation)

 ## Command Line Programs
 - [endir]: Command line utility to virtually place all HTML files in a sub directory by prefixing all the absolute paths specified in a, link, img, and script with a user specified prefix.